minimaster4734/favencoder/README.md

 <summary>Installation</summary>

-### Choose the guide for your operating system (for Windows, macOS, and Linux)
+### Choose the guide for your operating system

+Desktop Platforms
+- Windows: Full support, including GPU acceleration
+- Linux: Full support, with some GPU acceleration limitations
+- macOS: Basic support (CPU-only AI enhancement)

+Mobile / Terminal Environment
+Android (Termux):
+- Full core functionality support
+- CPU-based AI enhancement available via super-image
+- No GPU acceleration
+- Standard encoding fully supported

+  *ARM Considerations
+· GPU AI enhancement disabled on ARM platforms
+· CPU AI enhancement available via super-image
+· Standard encoding fully supported*

-Core Prerequisites
+### Core Prerequisites for all systems

   - Python 3.8 or higher.
   - FFmpeg: Must be installed on your system and available in your PATH.

-Step 1: Install the System Graphical Dependency (Linux GUI Users Only)
-  - Windows/macOS: Tkinter is included with the standard Python installer.
+### - Windows/macOS: Tkinter is included with the standard Python installer.
 No action needed.

-  - Linux (for GUI mode): You must install the Tk library and its Python bindings at the system level.
+### - Linux (for GUI mode): You must install the Tk library and its Python bindings at the system level.
 This is a prerequisite that cannot be installed via pip.

+Step 1: Install the System Graphical Dependency (Linux GUI Users Only)
   ```
   # For Debian/Ubuntu:
   sudo apt update && sudo apt install python3-tk